Important Hormones That Decrease With Age

 In humans melatonin levels are highest in children and decrease with age.
 Lower levels of melatonin signal the immune system to begin shutting down and also signal the endocrine system to produce fewer sex hormones.
 Alas, once we are past the reproductive phase of life we see a drastic decrease in melatonin and this decrease triggers the body to begin breaking down altogether, and we know where that eventually leads.

 Surely the fact that the body's hormones decrease with age is not good news.
-Especially once we know what happens to the body as the result of not having enough hormones.
-Luckily, each of the hormones I mentioned above can be improved and restored to a more healthy level.
+Especially once we know what happens to the body as the result of not having enough of these important substances.
+Luckily, each of the hormones I mentioned above can be improved and restored to a more youthful and healthy level.

 Some hormones such as DHEA, melatonin, and pregnenolone may be purchased as dietary supplements at your local health food store or pharmacy.
-Others may be improved either by taking prescribed synthetic versions of the hormones, by taking the hormone in homeopathic form, or by taking nutritional supplements to help boost the body's own production of the hormone.
+Others may be improved either by taking prescribed synthetic versions, by taking the hormone in homeopathic form, or by taking nutritional supplements to help boost the body's own production of the hormone.

 There is much more information available about the body's many hormones.
 My recommendation is to educate yourself and speak with your doctor about beginning or advancing an effective anti-aging protocol.